 The above is just one example of thousands of harrowing stories of Syrians affected by diabetes and war.
 This is why we carried out our ‘Insulin for Syrians’ appeal in June and July of 2016.
 Donors helped ensure these families get their life-saving insulin and diabetes supplies.

-All funds raised through this appeal are going towards our partner organisation, The Syrian American Medical Association, which is working at hospitals in various parts of Syria.
-The funds will be used to provide insulin, syringes, and blood glucose monitoring supplies for people in Aleppo and other locations in Syria that have been cut off from aid.
+All funds raised through this appeal went to our partner organisation, The Syrian American Medical Association, which is working at hospitals in various parts of Syria.
+The funds provided insulin, syringes, and blood glucose monitoring supplies for people in Aleppo and other locations in Syria that were cut off from aid.

 We are thrilled to share that, thanks to you, we raised £9,388 ($12,500) for those in need.